 When you are anxious, you often have less bandwidth to cope with extremes in your senses.
 For instance, think of a time you were worried about something.
 You might even say something like, “I just want peace and quiet”.

 However, it is important to know that sensory overload is also experienced by people who do not also have anxiety or autism.
 Some people experience sensory overload daily.
 In contrast, some people only experience it in certain circumstances.

 For example, you might only experience sensory overload when you are tired.
 After a long day of traveling abroad and little sleep, when you arrive somewhere new, you might feel overwhelmed by the sounds, smells, sights, and experiences there.
 Nevertheless, following a good night’s sleep and recovering from jet lag, you love to travel and experience someplace new.
 That feeling of being overwhelmed, overstimulated was just temporary, normal sensory overload.

 On the other hand, some people experience sensory overload because of an underlying disability, disorder, or difference in their brain.
 Moreover, they experience sensory overload more often.
 Finally, it is more disruptive to their daily life.

 Did you know that sensory overload is more often associated with autism, Asperger’s, the Highly Sensitive Person, anxiety, fibromyalgia, and PTSD?
 However, there are many more things that can make people experience overstimulation in daily life.

-How do you calm a child with sensory overload?
+How to calm a child with sensory overload